 Both courses have lessons for four days per week.
 Letters + Numbers has 208 lessons for 52 weeks while Ready to Read has 144 lessons for 36 weeks.
-You can see that Letters + Numbers will probably take more than one school year to complete, even if you do lessons five days per week.
+You can see that Letters + Numbers might take more than one school year to complete, even if you do lessons five days per week.

 Flashcards, cutouts (including math manipulatives), and math visual aids are included at the back of the student books.
 Mini-books for reading practice are assembled from lesson pages in some of the student books.
 There are lots of cutting, pasting, and assembling activities in these two courses!
 (The optional Expansion Pack for Letter + Numbers provides you with some items already preassembled.)

 The lesson material presented from the teacher guides covers more of the science, social studies, and Bible content while the student books are where you find most of the math and language arts instruction and activities.
 Lessons vary with different formats and types of activities.
-You will generally spend about five to fifteen minutes presenting lesson material from the teacher's guide and another 10 to 30 minutes each day guiding children through the student workbook pages.
-Of course, you will occasionally also do art, life skill activities, field trips, or other things that take more time.
+You will generally spend about five to fifteen minutes presenting lesson material from the teacher guide and another 10 to 30 minutes each day guiding children through the student workbook pages.
+Of course, you will occasionally also do art, life skill activities, field trips, or other things that take extra time.

-Whether or not you use Gather 'Round's unit studies, these programs for early learners can be used on their own.
+Whether or not you use Gather 'Round's unit studies, these programs for prekindergarten through first grade can be used on their own.
 They do a great job of applying a unit study approach that includes reading and math.